lumo93/RE-FLEX/README.md

 **Set_Filter_Values:**
 Set your filters based on whatever criteria you desire, then click save.

+**Set_Speed_And_Behaviors:**
+Set your high and low speed range, it can be in increments of 0.1 but try not to do faster that 0.2 You can also set rapid refrehs rates for when a block is attempted, or set rapidvalue to 0 to turn off

 | Value | Description |
 |--|--|
 | Headstart | How far (in minutes) in the future a block must be to be considered  |